2uger/armor/README.md

 # Compiler for C
 Start exciting journey.
-Will write down all the way up.
+Use Haskell for that(pattern matching, functional language...).
 Start from basic model of compiler and write module after module.

 Basic structure is: